Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 > [!IMPORTANT]
 > Replace the values marked with `# REPLACE` comments with your own.
 The `volumeHandle` combines your EFS file system ID and the access point ID from Step 1 (e.g. `fs-0123456789abcdef0::fsap-0123456789abcdef0`).
 Mounting the file system root (`fs-0123456789abcdef0` alone) or a subdirectory (`fs-0123456789abcdef0:/scalr-agent-cache`) also works, but requires the target directory to be writable by the agent user — see [Troubleshooting](#troubleshooting).

+> [!NOTE]
+> EFS has no configurable capacity — the file system grows and shrinks automatically, and you pay for the data actually stored.
+The `storage` values below are placeholders required by the Kubernetes API.
+The real bound on cache growth is the `agent.providerCache.sizeLimit` setting in Step 4.

 ```yaml
 apiVersion: v1
 kind: PersistentVolume